Auto Enrolment Software

-Once the staging date is reached, BrightPay will assess all employees automatically.
+Once the duties start date is reached, BrightPay will assess all employees automatically.
 BrightPay will use an employee’s age and qualifying earnings to determine whether an employee is an eligible jobholder, non-eligible jobholder or entitled worker.
 BrightPay will automatically continue to monitor any changes to an employee's work status at each pay period.

 PDF Example: Pre-assessment Report

 | Post Assessment Report